 Hello fellow Dividend-investors, as a guest on valueofstocks.com I would like to introduce myself.
 I am Christoph, a 30-year old German expat living in the great white north - Canada.

-Ever since starting my investment journey in 2016 I’ve been fascinated with the strategy of Dividend Growth Investing and have been using cash flow generated from dividends to build my portfolio and achieve my desired asset allocation.
+Ever since starting my investment journey in 2016, I’ve been fascinated with the strategy of Dividend Growth Investing.
+I have been using cash flow generated from dividends to build my portfolio and achieve my desired asset allocation.
 My ultimate goal is to build a stream of income substantial enough to eventually support my family without the 9-5 grind.

 Today I would like to introduce you to one of the companies I’ve analyzed recently to evaluate whether it’s worth a spot in my dividend growth portfolio.